ALTree/ruby-number-theory/readme.md

 A number theory library written in pure Ruby.

 It aims to be easy to use (and possibly fast), while keeping its code as simple as possible.

 Obtaining
 ---------

 The library is available as a gem
-  $ sudo gem number-theory
+  $ sudo gem install number-theory

 You can also clone it with git
   $ git clone git://github.com/

+You will need to install the NArray gem, since number-theory requires it:
+  $ sudo gem install narray

 Usage
 -----